woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

             "PATCH"
           ],
           "args": {
+            "id": {
+              "required": false,
+              "description": "Unique identifier for the resource.",
+              "type": "integer"
+            },
             "code": {
               "required": false,
-              "description": "Coupon code."
+              "description": "Coupon code.",
+              "type": "string"
             },
-            "description": {
+            "amount": {
               "required": false,
-              "description": "Coupon description."
+              "description": "The amount of discount.
+Should always be numeric, even if setting a percentage.", "type": "string"
             },
             "discount_type": {
               "required": false,
               "enum": [
+                "percent",
                 "fixed_cart",
-                "percent",
-                "fixed_product",
-                "percent_product"
+                "fixed_product"
               ],
-              "description": "Determines the type of discount that will be applied."
+              "description": "Determines the type of discount that will be applied.", "type": "string"
             },
-            "amount": {
+            "description": {
               "required": false,
-              "description": "The amount of discount."
+              "description": "Coupon description.",
+              "type": "string"
             },
-            "expiry_date": {
+            "date_expires": {
               "required": false,
-              "description": "UTC DateTime when the coupon expires."
+              "description": "The date the coupon expires, in the site's timezone.", "type": "string"
             },
+            "date_expires_gmt": {
+              "required": false,
+              "description": "The date the coupon expires, as GMT.", "type": "string"
+            },
             "individual_use": {
               "required": false,
-              "description": "Whether coupon can only be used individually."
+              "description": "If true, the coupon can only be used individually.
+Other applied coupons will be removed from the cart.", "type": "boolean"
             },
             "product_ids": {
               "required": false,
-              "description": "List of product ID's the coupon can be used on."
+              "description": "List of product IDs the coupon can be used on.", "type": "array",
+              "items": {
+                "type": "integer"
+              }
             },
-            "exclude_product_ids": {
+            "excluded_product_ids": {
               "required": false,
-              "description": "List of product ID's the coupon cannot be used on."
+              "description": "List of product IDs the coupon cannot be used on.", "type": "array",
+              "items": {
+                "type": "integer"
+              }
             },
             "usage_limit": {
               "required": false,
-              "description": "How many times the coupon can be used."
+              "description": "How many times the coupon can be used in total.", "type": "integer"
             },
             "usage_limit_per_user": {
               "required": false,
-              "description": "How many times the coupon can be used per customer."
+              "description": "How many times the coupon can be used per customer.", "type": "integer"
             },
             "limit_usage_to_x_items": {
               "required": false,
-              "description": "Max number of items in the cart the coupon can be applied to."
+              "description": "Max number of items in the cart the coupon can be applied to.", "type": "integer"
             },
             "free_shipping": {
               "required": false,
-              "description": "Define if can be applied for free shipping."
+              "description": "If true and if the free shipping method requires a coupon, this coupon will enable free shipping.", "type": "boolean"
             },
             "product_categories": {
               "required": false,
-              "description": "List of category ID's the coupon applies to."
+              "description": "List of category IDs the coupon applies to.", "type": "array",
+              "items": {
+                "type": "integer"
+              }
             },
             "excluded_product_categories": {
               "required": false,
-              "description": "List of category ID's the coupon does not apply to."
+              "description": "List of category IDs the coupon does not apply to.", "type": "array",
+              "items": {
+                "type": "integer"
+              }
             },
             "exclude_sale_items": {
               "required": false,
-              "description": "Define if should not apply when have sale items."
+              "description": "If true, this coupon will not be applied to items that have sale prices.", "type": "boolean"
             },
             "minimum_amount": {
               "required": false,
-              "description": "Minimum order amount that needs to be in the cart before coupon applies."
+              "description": "Minimum order amount that needs to be in the cart before coupon applies.", "type": "string"
             },
             "maximum_amount": {
               "required": false,
-              "description": "Maximum order amount allowed when using the coupon."
+              "description": "Maximum order amount allowed when using the coupon.", "type": "string"
             },
             "email_restrictions": {
               "required": false,
-              "description": "List of email addresses that can use this coupon."
+              "description": "List of email addresses that can use this coupon.", "type": "array",
+              "items": {
+                "type": "string"
+              }
+            },
+            "meta_data": {
+              "required": false,
+              "description": "Meta data.",
+              "type": "array",
+              "items": {
+                "type": "object",
+                "properties": {
+                  "id": {
+                    "description": "Meta ID.",
+                    "type": "integer",
+                    "context": [
+                      "view",
+                      "edit"
+                    ],
+                    "readonly": true
+                  },
+                  "key": {
+                    "description": "Meta key.",
+                    "type": "string",
+                    "context": [
+                      "view",
+                      "edit"
+                    ]
+                  },
+                  "value": {
+                    "description": "Meta value.",
+                    "type": "string",
+                    "context": [
+                      "view",
+                      "edit"
+                    ]
+                  }
+                }
+              }
             }
           }
         },